Swifter1243/BeatCraft/README.md

 ### /sabers
 > gives you sabers that default to the iconic red and blue of beat saber, but will also auto-sync to the current map's color scheme.

+### /custom_sabers
+`/custom_sabers list`
+> displays a list of all loaded saber models.
+> Click a model name in chat to copy the selector to the clipboard.

+`/custom_sabers refresh`
+> re-scans the custom saber directory and reloads all models.

+`/custom_sabers select <data>`
+> paste the content from clicking on a model from `list` to select that model.

 ### /playarea
 > generates the default pillar and runway for playing.